WRK2009-Workflow/master-camel-connect/README.md

 GitHub Actions is an advanced feature of GitHub that enables automation and CI/CD natively.
 This workshop aims to educate you on how to implement those three usecases across your repositories on GitHub.
 We encourage you not to skip `Phase 2` as this is one of the most important steps to implementing actions that conform to modern best practices.
 Your moderator will likely be vastly out numbered during your workshop - therefore please rely heavily on the documentation provided and available on [help.github.com](https://help.github.com/en).
 The `final state` of this workshop is available on **WRK2009-Workflow under the `workshop-complete` branch** for your convienience and reference.
 When you are complete, feel free to ask for feedback from your moderator and remember the best way to learn is to teach!

 **Phase 1: Repo Creation**
   > **The goal of this phase is to create your own repo where you can build out GitHub Actions.
-You will also be introduced to GitHub flow and git if you haven't seen it in the past.**
+You will also be introduced to GitHub flow and [git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) if you haven't seen it in the past.**
   * Create your own repository in the WRK2009-Workflow Organization.
   * Clone your repository to local machine.
   * Clone `master-camel-connect` repository to local machine.
   * Move `master-camel-connect@master` files into your new repository (excluding the .github directory).
   * Run `npm install` to install depenencies.
   * Understand [GitHub flow](https://guides.github.com/introduction/flow/).
-  * `$: git add .; $: git commit -m'initial repo push' ; $: git push origin master;` updating your remote repo on GitHub.
+  * `$: git add .; $: git commit -m'initial repo push'; $: git push origin master;` updating your remote repo on GitHub.
   * Checkout to a new feature branch. `$: git checkout -b your-name-actions;`
   * If `npm` or `node` have not been installed, [install them](https://www.guru99.com/download-install-node-js.html).